Salem, Oregon

 Distance between the Structure and Property Lines

-You can only build an accessory structure when there is a main use building on your property.
-For residential uses, this typically means there needs to be a dwelling on the property.
-Generally, you cannot build an accessory building by itself on an otherwise vacant lot.
+You can only build an accessory structure if there is already a main building on your property.
+For residential properties, this usually means there must be a house or other dwelling on the lot.
+Accessory structures cannot be built alone on an empty property.

 Minimum Distance Required between a Fire-Rated Structure and the Property Line